AAwhittier/data-structures/LINKEDLIST/llist.md

 # Exercises
-1. Using the partial linked list class provided, add functionality to it to allow you to find an item in the list.
-Using that code verify if a cat is found in the phrase "Everybody wants to be a cat.
-Because a cat's the only cat.
-Who knows where it's at."
+1. Using the partial linked list class provided, add functionality to it to allow you to replace an item in the list.
+Using that code correct the phrase "Everybody wants to be a dog - Because a dog is the only dog - Who knows where it's at." to "Everybody wants to be a cat - Because a cat is the only cat - Who knows where it's at."
 [5](#Sources)
 ```python
 class Node:
     def __init__(self, data):